Buttoned Crochet Grandpa Coat Cardigan with Pockets Free Pattern

 Kiks + Jack Crochet will always try to write patterns that are “made to measure” (versus graded sized patterns) so that crocheters can get the wonderful benefits of making a garment that fits perfectly.
 However we do appreciate taking measurements can be inconvenient for some and have also provided standard measurements for those who wish to use it.

-To use this pattern you will need the following measurements and you should write them down for easy reference:
+To crochet The Buttoned Crochet Grandpa Coat Cardigan you will need the following measurements and you should write them down for easy reference:

 Chest/Bust: Measure around the fullest part of your chest/bust.
 Do not draw the tape too tightly.